 Unfortunately, there is no way to estimate who really needs the money and who begs only as part of a tourist trap.
-Of course, one sympathizes with the poor people on the street, but unfortunately, on every real homeless man in Barna come even more false beggars and tourist traps.
+Of course, one sympathizes with the poor people on the street, but unfortunately, with every real homeless man in Barna come even more false beggars and tourist traps.
 In this case, the only thing you can do is to keep walking.
 If they follow me or keep begging, I usually just pretend to neither speak Spanish nor English.

 Alleged Helper on the Highway

-Not only in Barcelona itself, but also on the northbound highway (especially on the A7), tourist traps are waiting for you, especially if you are traveling on a car with foreign registration if it’s your own car or you are renting a car in Europe.
-From behind, a car is approaching, trying to get your attention with flares, horns, shouts, or throwing small stones to a flat tire.
+Not only in Barcelona itself but also on the northbound highway (especially on the A7), tourist traps are waiting for you, especially if you are traveling in a car with foreign registration if it’s your own car or you are renting a car in Europe.
+From behind, a car is approaching, trying to get your attention with flares, horns, shouts, or throwing small stones at a flat tire.
 (In some cases, your tires have been pricked before, in other cases, it’s just a trick.)
 As soon as you stop to inspect your car, the perpetrators steal valuables from your car or even the entire car and leave you alone on the side of the road.
 This trick is nowadays extremely popular with scammers.